rudahml/idlegamerpg/README.md

   - Allocate points to attributes on level-up.

 - **Enemies**:
   - Each area has regular monsters and a boss every 10 enemies.
-(Future UPDATE: New Monsters Name)
+(In Update 0.3a add monsters and boss up to Area 6)
   - Bosses provide higher XP and gold rewards.

 - **Progression**: